AbhijithAJ/clrprint/README.md

 clrinput has a timeout feature.
 It returns **None** if there is no user input in a given time.

-*It prints with default color if given color is available.*
+*It prints with default color if given color is not available.*

 ### Installation
 You can install clrprint by running the following command